renatalantos/Embrace-support-group/README.md

   * Huawei P30 Pro
   * Samsung Galaxy S5

-  The site looked the way it was intended on all devices.
+  The site looked the way it was intended on almost all devices.
+However, the Ipad does not display the main images.
+Apparently that could do with the IOS system or Safari, I couldn't resolve this issue, however, in Google Developer tools everything looks as meant.

   ## Features

   All features are working as intended.
 Contact form asks for relevant information if not given.
+Radio buttons allow user to select one option at the time.

-# Issues
+# Bugs, issues

 * Hamburger menu

 I tried to insert a hamburger menu for mobile view using Javascript following the [https://www.w3schools.com/howto/howto_js_mobile_navbar.asp](https://www.w3schools.com/howto/howto_js_mobile_navbar.asp) link, however, the opened link tabs stayed open after being clicked on, and occupied too much space on the screen, so I reverted to using the header links.

+* Gap on the side of main images in large desktop view

+This is due to the actual width of the images, which is 1500px and the screen width is wider than that.
+I considered resizing the images to a larger resolution but I foun

+* Header occupied a large portion of the screen in mobile view

-However, in mobile view the header took up too much space and nav elements appeared partly under each other.
+ In mobile view the header took up too much space and nav elements appeared partly under each other.
 I resized the header in all views.
 In mobile views I reduced the line height, font size, the logo and all paddings and margins that could be done without.
 I gave the navbar a width of 90% and the logo 10%.
 This doesn't apply to devices under the screen width of under 321 px.
 Here I simply floated the logo to the left and reduced the navbar elements.
 On larger mobile devices the logo and the nav elements appear on 2 different lines, however the nav items are pretty much centered and the layout has improved a lot.

 * Extra space between elements Contact child psychologist link and copyright statement on About and Sessions pages.
 On the About page the footer was inside the #hero-text-area section, taking it out fixed the issue.